HPSCTerrSys/eCLM_static_file_workflow/README.md

 ESMF-Mesh files are able to describe unstructured grids.
 You can create the gridfile with [a script](mkmapgrids/scrip_mesh.py).
-You need to install the Python packages numpy, xarray and dask-expr for this.
+The Python packages numpy, xarray and dask-expr need to be available.
+They are loaded by the [environment file](jsc.2023_Intel.sh).
 The script was modified from `mesh_maker.py` from the CTSM repository to accept 2D lon / lat.
 The main caveat is that the resulting surface files are in 1D which makes them harder to handle.